 Notice to Those Making Payment by Check.
 If you send us a check, it will be converted into an electronic funds transfer (EFT).
 This means we will copy your check and use the account information on it to electronically debit your account for the amount of the check.
-The debit from your account will usually take 24 hours and your bank will show it on your regular account statement.
+The debit from your account will usually take 24 hours and will be shown on your regular account statement.

 You will not receive your original check back.
-We will destroy your original check, but will keep a copy of it.
-If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
-If your check is returned as unpayable, USCIS will re-submit the payment to the financial institution one time.
-If the check is returned as unpayable a second time, we will reject your petition and charge you a returned check fee.
+We will destroy your original check, but we will keep a copy of it.
+If the EFT cannot be processed for technical reasons, you authorize us to process the copy in place of your original check.
+If the EFT cannot be completed because of insufficient funds, we may try to make the transfer up to two times.